- Charitable contributions from businesses to nonprofits can qualify for tax deductions.

 Your business isn't limited to giving money.
 Volunteer work offers many of the same benefits as a generous monetary gift, and it sends a strong, positive statement to customers and your business's community.
 This is a tremendous option for businesses trying to save money, Adams said.

 However, you can only write off certain expenses, like materials and not actual labor.
 You can't write off your employees' time volunteering at the animal shelter, but you can write off items like mileage.

-"Go on Google, type the brand, find the website from Google and compare the URL," Gendre said when describing how to verify a website's legitimacy.
+"Go on Google, type the brand, find the website from Google, and compare the URL," Gendre said when describing how to verify a website's legitimacy.
 "That's the easiest trick."
 Compare the two websites and URLs side by side to determine if the email sent to you is fake.